End Sentry Recovery & Collections Debt Harassment

 Signs of Fair Debt Collection Practices Harassment

 If you receive constant calls from Sentry Recovery & Collections, it may not be a simple mistake – it could be harassment.
 The law provides strict guidelines for how and when a debt collector can contact you.
-If a debt collection agency violates these rules, it’s time to take action, as state and federal laws provide protections against such harassment.
+If a debt collection agency violates these rules, it’s time to take action, as state and federal laws provide protection against such harassment.
 Common signs of debt collection harassment include:

 • Frequent phone calls – A debt collection agency may call you multiple times daily or even weekly.
 Calls after 9:00 p.m. or before 8:00 a.m. are also illegal.